GuidesEngineering

 There is no single "best" AI testing tool — it depends on your team, workflow, and priorities.
 Here's our honest recommendation:

 • If you build with AI coding agents (Claude Code, Cursor, Codex) and want testing integrated into your development loop, Shiplight AI is designed for exactly this workflow.
-Tests live in your repo as YAML, self-heal, and are reviewable in PRs.
+Tests live in your repo as YAML (with optional Shiplight Cloud execution), self-heal, and are reviewable in PRs.

 • If you want a comprehensive, established platform with broad coverage and a free tier, Katalon is the safest bet for teams at mixed skill levels.